He is Me Institute empowers Black men to obtain and retain careers in education.

 We lead with empathy, act with integrity, experience growth through struggle, and learn through reflection.

-We empower Black men to have the tools and passion to ensure that Black boys can navigate their personal and academic life with the support, care, and love that they deserve.
+We equip Black men with tools to ensure that Black boys can navigate life with the support, care, and love that they deserve.